ashu-xx/KTH-Advanced-Machine-Learning-2016-Assignment-1/README.md

 # KTH-Advanced-Machine-Learning-2016-Assignment-1
+The project includes linear regression, supervised and unsupervised learning as well as Occam's razor.

 This is a compilation of my solution for assignment 1 in KTH's Advanced-Machine-Learning-2016 course.
 All the codes were done in python and mathematical derivation are written in Latex.

 Check the pdf "Assignment01_ph" for the questions and "Assignment01sol" for the solutions.
 You may also need to refer the book "Pattern Recognition and Machine Learning" by Christopher Bishop in some questions.